OrchANN: Hierarchical Orchestration for Skewed Out-of-Core Vector Search

-\textbf{Datasets.} We evaluate \projectname on five public datasets ranging from millions to billions of vectors, each with 10K–100K queries: HotpotQA~\cite{yang2018hotpotqa}, SIFT~\cite{jegou2011productSIFT}, TriviaQA~\cite{triviaqa2017}, DEEP~\cite{covington2016deep}, and SpaceV1B (SPACEV)~\cite{ChenW18} (Table~\ref{table:datasets}).
+\textbf{Datasets.} We evaluate \projectname on five public datasets ranging from millions to billions of vectors, each with 10K queries: HotpotQA~\cite{yang2018hotpotqa}, SIFT~\cite{jegou2011productSIFT}, TriviaQA~\cite{triviaqa2017}, DEEP~\cite{covington2016deep}, and SpaceV1B (SPACEV)~\cite{chen2018sptag} (Table~\ref{table:datasets}).
 Across all datasets, IVF partitioning exhibits clear cluster-size skewness, while QA corpora such as HotpotQA and TriviaQA show particularly strong semantic skewness in addition to a pronounced long-tail distribution.
+We use a tighter 1 GB memory limit for HotpotQA.
 For SPACEV, we convert the original \texttt{int8} vectors to \texttt{float} to align with common graph-based indexing libraries and ensure a fair comparison.